Rupee Gains 03 Paisa Against US Dollar - UrduPoint

 Rupee Gains 03 Paisa Against US Dollar

-The price of the Euro decreased by Rs 2.89 to close at Rs 328.
+The price of the Euro increased by Rs 1.78 to close at Rs 330.

-The Japanese yen came down by 02 paisa and closed at Rs 1.89, whereas a decline of Rs4 was witnessed in the exchange rate of the British Pound, which was traded at Rs377.16 compared to the previous day's closing of Rs 381.16.
+The Japanese yen remained unchanged to close at Rs 1.90, whereas an increase of Rs 1.54 was witnessed in the exchange rate of the British Pound, which was traded at Rs 380.78 compared to the previous day's closing of Rs 379.24.

-The exchange rate of the Emirates Dirham remained unchanged and stood at Rs 76.70, while the Saudi Riyal decreased 01 paisa to close at Rs75.07.
+The exchange rates of the Emirates Dirham and the Saudi Riyal came down by 01 paisa each and closed at Rs76.67 and Rs75.05, respectively.

 Recent Stories